-After that deliciously wonderful New Orleans Style Bloody Mary from James Gaffney, photographer, my thoughts and appetite turned to one of my most favored Big Easy dish: Jambalaya.
+After that deliciously wonderful New Orleans Style Bloody Mary from James Gaffney, photographer, my thoughts and appetite turned to one of my most favored Big Easy dish: a Skillet Jambalaya.
 It’s so easy to make, very hearty and filled with wonderful flavors from fresh vegetables and meats, as well as seafood.

 First, a jambalaya is not a gumbo.
 And no, jambalaya is not a paella.
 All three dishes share some key common ingredients, such as rice and vegetables.
 However, they are distinguished by the use of herbs and spices, as well as method of cooking.
 Gumbo includes okra and filé powder, an earthy-like flavor “made from dried and ground leaves of sassafras tree (Sassafras albidum).”
 Paella typically includes saffron as its spice and is cooked in a unique pan called a paella pan, a very wide nearly flat with rounded rims.

 Without a doubt, however, jambalaya and gumbo are the invention of New Orleans, Louisiana.
 Even there, you’ll find some variances in jambalaya distinguished by the area in which the dish is cooked.
 In the French Quarters, “Creole or red jambalaya” includes tomatoes.
 “Cajun or brown jambalaya” which originated in the rural, low-lying swamp areas doen’t include tomatoes.
 Regardless of the areas, the name jambalaya is simply used.

 Key ingredients for a jambalaya will include rice; the three “trinity” vegetables (onions, bell peppers, and celery); and a combination of meats (chicken, sausage, and seafood).

 History for all three dishes is fascinating.
 For further reading, you may want to start where I did:

 Recipe for Skillet Jambalaya